georgezouq/awesome-ai-in-finance/README.md

 - [Advanced-Deep-Trading](https://github.com/Rachnog/Advanced-Deep-Trading) - Experiments based on "Advances in financial machine learning" book.
 - [Advances in Financial Machine Learning](https://www.amazon.com/Advances-Financial-Machine-Learning-Marcos-ebook/dp/B079KLDW21/ref=sr_1_1?s=books&ie=UTF8&qid=1541717436&sr=1-1) - Using advanced ML solutions to overcome real-world investment problems.
 - [Mastering Python for Finance](https://github.com/jamesmawm/mastering-python-for-finance-second-edition) - Sources codes for: Mastering Python for Finance, Second Edition.
-- [Hands-on LLMs: Train and Deploy a Real-time Financial Advisor](https://github.com/iusztinpaul/hands-on-llms) - Train and deploy a real-time financial advisor chatbot with Falcon 7B and CometLLM.
 - [MLSys-NYU-2022](https://github.com/jacopotagliabue/MLSys-NYU-2022/tree/main) - Slides, scripts and materials for the Machine Learning in Finance course at NYU Tandon, 2022.
 - [Train and Deploy a Serverless API to predict crypto prices](https://github.com/Paulescu/hands-on-train-and-deploy-ml) - In this tutorial you won't build an ML system that will make you rich.
 But you will master the MLOps frameworks and tools you need to build ML systems that, together with tons of experimentation, can take you there.